Taking Off (film): Awards

 Taking Off shared the Grand Prix Spécial du Jury ex aequo with Johnny Got His Gun at the 1971 Cannes Film Festival.
 (This was the second prize after the Grand Prix du Festival International du Film, won by The Go-Between.)

 The film received six nominations without a win at the 1972 BAFTA awards: Best Direction (for Forman), Best Film, Best Film Editing (for Carter), Best Screenplay (for Forman, Guare, Carrière, and Klein), Best Actress (for Carlin), and Best Supporting Actress (for Engel).

 Reception

 In The New York Times, Vincent Canby declared that "Taking Off is not a major movie experience, but it is — a good deal of the time — a charming one."
 Variety called it "a very compassionate, very amusing contemporary comedy."
-However, the notoriously vitriolic John Simon wrote 'I declare Taking Off an antihuman film: mean, arrogant, and thoroughly destructive'.
+The notoriously vitriolic John Simon wrote 'I declare Taking Off an antihuman film: mean, arrogant, and thoroughly destructive'.

 Dave Kehr of the Chicago Reader summed the film in retrospect as "an engaging, episodic, wonderfully fair-minded satire about runaway children and anxious adults" and "still the most graceful and well-proportioned work he’s done here" [in the US, by 1985].

 Much later in The Guardian, Howard Jacobson enthused about loving it for 45 years as "a good film that waits for you to grow up emotionally", showing not only "the older generation’s anger and confusion" but also "the sweet cruelty of being young".
-However, Rebecca Solnit listed it among the 1970s films that normalized "the groupie culture" as "the runaway 15-year-old daughter of the protagonist reappears with a rock star boyfriend".